jhpyle/docassemble/_docs/development.md

 ## <a name="editingwithdocker"></a>Using Docker

-If you are running **docassemble** [Docker] on a local machine, and you are not using S3 or Azure Blob Storage, you can use [Docker volume]s to access your [Playground] files using a text editor running on your local machine.
+If you are running **docassemble** using [Docker] on a local machine, and you are not using S3 or Azure Blob Storage, you can use [Docker volume]s to access your [Playground] files using a text editor running on your local machine.

 This requires running [`docker run`], so if you already have a running **docassemble** [Docker] container, you will have to delete it and